azhur12/azhur12/README.md

 </a>

 ### About me
-- :mechanical_arm: I'm currently studing Software Engineering & Computer Science
+- 🦾 I'm currently studing Software Engineering & Computer Science
-- :uk: English B2
+- 🍵 English B2

 ### Languages and tools